U.S. News Rankings

-The University of California—Davis, one of 10 schools in the University of California system, was originally established as a farm school for UC—Berkeley.
-Located just 15 miles from Sacramento, UC Davis’s campus contains an airport, fire department, and a collection of outdoor sculptures called Eggheads.
-There are nearly 500 student organizations on campus in addition to a sizeable Greek community that comprises more than 40 fraternity and sorority chapters.
+The University of California—Davis, one of 10 schools in the University of California system, was originally established as a farm school for UC - Berkeley.
+Located just 15 miles from Sacramento, UC Davis’s campus contains an airport, fire department and a collection of outdoor sculptures called Eggheads.
+There are more than 500 student organizations on campus in addition to a sizeable Greek community that comprises about 65 fraternity and sorority chapters.
 All freshmen are guaranteed housing, and after their first year students typically move off campus or live in university apartments.
-The UC Davis Aggies field more than 25 NCAA Division I teams, and students can join the Aggie Pack, the largest student spirit organization in the country.
+The UC Davis Aggies field more than 20 NCAA Division I teams, and students can join the Aggie Pack, the largest student spirit organization in the country.

 |School mission and unique qualities (as provided by the school):|